MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group37/README.md

 Meantime, by anaylsing the data, the project investigates what features are essential on rental prices.

-Finally, based on the results, we give recommendations for the most affordable and liveable suburbs.
+Finally, based on our criteria, we give recommendations for the most affordable and liveable suburbs.

 # Dependencies
 To install all the required packages and libraries, please refer to the text file `requirements.txt`